-The use of an 076 phone number prefix in the Irish public service has become more widespread in the past year or so.
+The use of an 076 phone number prefix in the Irish public service has become more widespread in the past two years .
 The 076 prefix was initially rolled out as part of a wider Irish Government initiative to try and reduce call costs for both public bodies and customers.
 It didn’t work

 Charges for calling an 076 number Before December 2019